karli-sjoberg/gswitch/README.md

 # gswitch

-This is an application that places an xorg config in place when you want to use an external GPU and can remove the config again when it's time to go back.
+This is a application that puts a xorg config in place when you want to use a external GPU and can remove the config again when it's time to go back.